bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 of the time, logical networks will match your physical network, but for advanced networking, it can be different.

-All networks are defined in group_vars/all/networks directory, with one file per network.
+All networks are defined in group_vars/all/general_settings/network.yml file.
 In this current example inventory, there are two networks provided: ice1-1 and interconnect-1.

 Before reviewing the file, please read this **IMPORTANT** information: in